Active transport and cluster formation on 2D networks: Network models

 \subsubsection{General properties of the model}

 The main components of our model are filaments and particles interacting via a spherical hard-core potential represented by a disc of radius $r_{p}$.
 This hard core potential is implemented by cancelling any steps that would result in an overlap of discs.
-Filaments are represented by linear sequences of \emph{nodes} with a distance of $d_n$ between nodes.
-They are directed with a \emph{(-)-end} at which they can shrink and a \emph{(+)-end} at which new nodes can be generated to elongate the filament.
-Particles can attach to nodes that are within a distance less than $d_b$ and perform steps to adjacent nodes in the (+)-direction of the filament.
+Filaments are represented by linear sequences of subunits with a distance of $d_s$ in between.
+They are directed with a \emph{(-)-end} and a \emph{(+)-end} at which new subunits can be generated to elongate the filament.
+Particles can attach to subunits that are within a distance less than $d_b$ and perform steps to adjacent subunits in the (+)-direction of the filament.
+The filaments are generated by a stochastic process that yields an isotropic random distribution of filament orientations and -lengths, which is mainly characterized by the number of subunits per area element $\rho_s$ and their length $d_s$.
+The properties of the stochastic process determine the structure of the filament network.
+Our simulations were performed on a network generated by dynamics that mimic the growth dynamics of real actin networks.
+The dynamics is discussed in the appendix (dynamics in Table \ref{dis_netw_dyn_tab}, default parameters in Table \ref{default_parameters}).
+This allows to adapt the model to real biological systems.